-3. Not putting a link to your website or a relevant landing page/blog post as the first line of your description.
-Often, the first line is all YouTube viewers will see if they are viewing your video on YouTube (they have to click to expand the description, and who wants to mess with that?).
-Also, be sure to include the “http://” in your link, otherwise it will not be clickable and there’s a good chance that only creepy stalker type people will actually copy and paste your link in their browser’s address bar.
+3. Not putting a link to your website or a relevant landing page/blog post as the first line of your description, but be sure to include the “http://” in your link, otherwise it will not be clickable and there’s a good chance that only creepy stalker type people will actually copy and paste your link in their browser’s address bar.

 4. Not providing a keyword rich description using, once again, keywords that are descriptive of your organization rather than just an organization name or tagline.